rudibroekhuizen/docker-compose-kasboek/README.md

 # docker-kasboek

-Get insight in your banktransactions.
+Get insight in your bank transactions.
 Search and display using PostgreSQL and Grafana.